othrif/notes/README.md

 # Othmane Rifki's Website #

+This is Othmane Rifki's collection of personal notes on coding, mathematics, and machine learning.
 This repository contains the source files for my website, https://othrif.github.io/.

 ## To deploy: ##